scrowe/AI-Project-Fall-2014/README.md

-AI-Project-Fall-2014
+A simple Magic the Gathering Agent
 ====================

-Group project for Fred Martin's Artificial Intelligence Class
+Group project for Fred Martin's AI Class